-There’s a major joke in the fandom that there is no Tsukihime anime.
+There’s a major joke in the fandom that “there is no Tsukihime anime”.
 It doesn’t exist.
 That’s because the Tsukihime anime was so bad and does such a poor job of capturing the game that fans believe that it shouldn’t be seen as a true adaptation.

 Is it that bad though?

 Well, it’s not terrible but it’s far from good.
 The animation is stiff and lifeless even compared to the game’s art which is especially a problem in the anime’s few fight scenes.
 These are supposed to be the point where the characters show themselves for the super-powered forces of nature that they are but instead they’re just kinda slow and boring.
-It also had a bad idea of trying to combine routes together which really makes the story feel muddled and badly paced.
-Unless you’re really a Type-Moon die-hard, I’d give it a skip.
+It also had a bad idea of trying to combine routes together which makes the story feel muddled and badly paced.
+Unless you’re a real Type-Moon completionist, I’d give it a skip.